Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

 Bipolar Disorder Associated With Another Medical Condition Criteria

 A clinician may diagnose a patient with a bipolar disorder associated with another medical condition if the patient experiencing symptoms has a co-occurring medical condition.
 Symptoms may be short-lived or may continue after the co-occurring condition subsides.

 Some medical conditions cause changes in the brain that can lead to mental health conditions.
-Brain tumors, traumatic brain injuries, multiple sclerosis, migraines, and strokes are a few examples of physical conditions that can alter brain function.
+Brain tumors, traumatic brain injuries, multiple sclerosis, migraines, and strokes are a few physical conditions that can alter brain function.

 Bipolar Disorder Not Elsewhere Classified Criteria